brandkap/brandkap.github.io/work/date-picker.md

 preview: /assets/images/date-picker/preview.png
 hero: /assets/images/date-picker/hero.png
 brief: |
   DatePicker is an event planner that serves as an extension to Google Calendar.
 Tools for customizable date selection and group collaboration aim to simplify the event planning process.
 timeline: Dec 2019 &ndash; Feb 2020
 next_project: work/connect-our-kids.md
 ---

 ## Where does Google Calendar go wrong?

-In the image below, we can see that when creating a custom reccuring event in Google Calendar it must fall under a consistent pattern across multiple weeks.
-Scheduling an event on Monday, Wednesday , and Friday on one week and then Tuesday, Thursday, and Friday on the next week has to be done by creating two completely separate events.
+In the image below, we can see that when creating a custom recurring event in Google Calendar it must fall under a consistent pattern across multiple weeks.
+Scheduling an event on Monday, Wednesday , and Friday in one week and then Tuesday, Thursday, and Friday in the next week has to be done by creating two completely separate events.
 This inability to schedule events in an aperiodic format causes major delays in event planning.

 {%
   include